Lecture Notes

 - Use an alternative emulator such as Memu, Droid4X, BlueStacks, LDPlayer, Bliss OS…

-Using LDPlayer the process if very simples:
+Using LDPlayer the process is the following:

 - On windows install LDPlayer9